 The U.S. government has a limited role in the Lifeline program.
 The government is involved in underwriting the costs associated with consumer participation in the program.

 As has been discussed elsewhere, a separate entity has been established to administer the Lifeline program.
 Service is provided by individual private sector service providers.
-Many, but not all, cellphone and broadband service providers participate in the Lifeline program.
+Many, but not all, cell phone and broadband service providers participate in the Lifeline program.

-Who is Eligible for the Oklahoma Free Cellphone Service Program?
+Who is Eligible for the Oklahoma Free Cell Phone Service Program?

 As noted earlier, Lifeline phone service is available to certain low-income subscribers.
 In order to be eligible for service from a Lifeline provider, a consumer must have income at or below 135% of the Federal Poverty Guidelines.

-A household may still quality for the Lifeline program with income above 135% of the Federal Poverty Guidelines.
+A household may still qualify for the Lifeline program with income above 135% of the Federal Poverty Guidelines.
 For example, if a household participates in certain federal assistance programs, such a household would qualify for the Lifeline phone program.
-Examples of government programs that open the door consumers to obtain Lifeline service include the Supplemental Nutrition Assistance Program or Medicaid.
+Examples of government programs that open the door for consumers to obtain Lifeline service include the Supplemental Nutrition Assistance Program or Medicaid.

 Overview of the Basic Rules of the Lifeline Program